koriroys/pakyow-docs/docs/view_processors/_overview.md

 name: View Processors
 ---

-TODO mention available processors (haml / markdown)

 Processors allow views to be processed prior to being handed to Presenter.
-The most common use for view processors is to allow views to be written in languages other than HTML (e.g. Markdown or HAML).
+Their most common useis to allow views to be written in languages other than HTML (e.g. Markdown or HAML).
 Since Presenter always expects HTML, a processor is passed the contents of the view and should always return HTML.
 Below is an example that uses RDiscount to process views written in Markdown:

     ruby:
     processor :md, :markdown do |content|